 Finally, a closer look at the PC and the hidden MacBook Pro dock, which also connects to the two Dell P2715Q IPS 4K monitors.

 The desk itself and matching pedestal is from Three Counties Office Furniture.
 They are both designed for corporate use, therefore are hard-wearing and include integrated cable management.

 Although not pictured, I use a Herman Miller Setu chair, which includes the Kinematic Spine to control resistance and automatically support your weight as you recline.

 At work, I exclusively use the 15-inch MacBook Pro.
 This is connected to two 27-inch Dell Ultrasharp U2715H IPS Monitors.

 Similar to my home setup, the desk is very minimal, with the MacBook Pro docked beneath the table.

-I also use a Herman Miller chair at work, however due to the longer hours, it is the more robust Mirra 2.
+I also use a Herman Miller chair at work, however, due to the long hours, it is the more robust Mirra 2.
 This chair includes a phenomenal amount of adjustment, ensuring all-day comfort.